Also Known As

 • HBV e antigen and antibody – These tests are usually only performed once a person has been confirmed as being infected with HBV.
 They can give an indication of how infectious a person with HBV infection may be (those with hepatitis B e antigen (HBeAg) are likely to be more infectious than those with hepatitis B e antibody (anti-HBe).

-• HBV DNA – These tests are usually only performed once a person has been diagnosed with HJBV infection and can determine if a person has current active infection with HBV and how infectious they are likely to be.
+• HBV DNA – These tests are usually only performed once a person has been diagnosed with HBV infection and can determine if a person has current active infection with HBV and how infectious they are likely to be.

-Some laboratories also test for CMV IgM to detect recent CMV infection (which is spread via saliva and unprotected sex) and can cause hepatitis, tiredness and night sweats.
+Some laboratories also test for CMVIgM to detect recent CMV infection (which is spread via saliva and unprotected sex) and can cause hepatitis, tiredness and night sweats.

 EBV is typically associated with Glandular Fever, but can also cause hepatitis.
 Antibody tests are used to diagnose EBV infection.